tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **Notable tournament placings** GESC: Thailand Minor champions, 2<sup>nd</sup> place at MDL Changsha Major

 **How did they qualify?** Since this team's formation in Sept.
 2017, there were a whopping thirteen different players to don the VGJ.Storm tag at some point during the season.
-The addition of Resolut1on as the one position was the solution.
+The addition of Resolut1on as the one position was the conclusion.

-**What can we expect?** Puppey is among of the
+**What can we expect?** It's no coincidence that the team with the most American players on the roster made it through the NA qualifiers first.

-**How to sound smart talking about Storm** "Did you know that Puppey has competed in every single TI?
-Yeah competed."
+**How to sound smart talking about Storm** "Oh I'm sorry, how many of your team's players are actually American?"

-**What would success look like?** As of the end of qualifiers, Storm would appear to be NA's best shot at bringing home the title.
+**What would success look like?** So many USA chants you'll forget the tournament is actually in Canada.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/egbanner.png" alt="Banner"></p>